Rebate bundle: Income-qualified programs

 Income-qualified customers who replace their old natural gas furnace or boiler with an eligible ENERGY STAR® model could qualify for up to a $3,0001 rebate on a furnace, or a $2,000 rebate on a boiler.

-- You must be a residential FortisBC natural gas customer, with natural gas as your primary source of heat.
+- You must be a residential FortisBC natural gas customer with only one active residential natural gas account and have natural gas as your primary source of heat.

 - Your combined annual household income (from all sources) must be below the maximum shown for your household size.
 Proof of income is required.

 Household size Maximum household income 1 person $33,700 2 people $42,000 3 people $51,600 4 people $62,600 5 people $71,000 6 people $80,100 7 or more people $89,200